SauceLLC/sauce4strava/README.md

    * Cadence
    * Sea Power (potential power at sea level)
  * Themes (including dark mode)
- * Export any activity to a TCX or GPX file
+ * Export any activity to a TCX, GPX or FIT file
  * Create Live Segments for any effort (including downhills)
  * Running Power estimation
  * Analysis page stats are extended to include: